 I am here to help you with all that and I will tell you both how to say Merry Christmas in Croatian, as well as how to wish somebody a Happy New Year in the Croatian language.

 This will be a quick one in which you will learn a few winter holiday-related greetings in the Croatian language.

-In the end, it’s the intention that matters and I am sure that your friends or that Croatian woman you fell in love with and want to impress will indeed be impressed even if you don’t get the pronunciation right.
+In the end, it’s the intention that matters and I am sure that your friends or that Croatian woman you fell in love with will indeed be impressed even if you don’t get the pronunciation right.

 In the end, it’s not like a lot of people in the world speak the language (or try to) so simply trying is really appreciated – I came to this conclusion based on personal experience.

 But let’s not waste any time and let’s check out the main things you need to know how to say during the winter holidays, then a few extras to help you really impress your friends from Croatia.